It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 I almost always try to leave before 5 to minimize having to deal with the chaos on the platform, which truly reminds me of my days taking the train during rush hour in NYC.

-For a budget‑friendly option, that generally is less hectic, the #100 bus from Nice offers a slower but equally scenic route, winding along the coast and passing through Villefranche‑sur‑Mer and Èze before arriving in Monaco.
+For a budget-friendly option that’s generally less hectic, bus #600 (formerly numbered #100, so don’t go looking for the old number) offers a slower but equally scenic route from Nice, winding along the coast and passing through Villefranche-sur-Mer and Èze before arriving in Monaco.
+Tickets run about €2.50 if bought from the driver, or slightly less in advance via the Zou! app.

 Travel time can exceed an hour depending on traffic, but the views make it worthwhile.